nixworks/public/news/2014/03/20/README.md

 ##### United States Senate Majority Leader
 ### [United States Senate Majority Leader Harry Reid orders an investigation into the breach by the CIA into the United States Senate Select Committee on Intelligence's computer systems. ](/news/2014/03/20/united-states-senate-majority-leader-harry-reid-orders-an-investigation-into-the-breach-by-the-cia-into-the-united-states-senate-select-comm.md)
-_Context: United States Senate Majority Leader, CIA, Harry Reid, Senate Intelligence Committee_
+_Context: Harry Reid, Senate Intelligence Committee, United States Senate Majority Leader, CIA_

 ##### 2014 Crimean crisis
 ### [The Chancellor of Germany, Angela Merkel, announces the possibility of further sanctions from the European Union against Russia for the invasion and annexation of Crimea. ](/news/2014/03/20/the-chancellor-of-germany-angela-merkel-announces-the-possibility-of-further-sanctions-from-the-european-union-against-russia-for-the-inva.md)